Women in the Yishuv Workforce

 Despite the impression that high rates of general unemployment persisted in the Yishuv until 1942, recent research suggests that unemployment rates depended to a great degree on the cyclical fluctuations in the economy, reaching acute proportions at periods of downswings in the economy.
 Not so for women workers.
 In effect, evidence suggests that chronic high levels of female unemployment were a common feature throughout the Mandate period, regardless of cyclical fluctuations.
 Records of the Histadrut’s Labor Exchange reveal that female unemployment remained high and constant throughout the years, though its share in total unemployment fluctuated significantly, especially in the short run, in accordance with changes in male unemployment.
 For example, in 1935 women’s unemployment rates varied from 7.9 percent to 26.7 percent of total unemployed registered with the Histadrut’s labor exchange, depending on the month of the year.
 As general unemployment declined, women’s share in total unemployment usually increased.
 This suggests that men and women tended to operate in two separate labor markets, lending support to the dual markets theories of employment.

 The general impression one receives reading the files of the Mo’ezet ha-Po’alot, as well as personal memoirs, is that female unemployment was the major issue well up to 1942.
 Even in times of prosperity women activists complained about increased unemployment.
 In 1925, a period of prosperity and low unemployment rates in the Yishuv, the Mo’ezet ha-Po’alot reported that unemployment “suppresses the women unmercifully.”
-Again in 1935, in the midst of growth and prosperity, the women workers’ magazine reported widespread unemployment among women, poverty and despair.
-At the fourth convention of the Histadrut, in 1934, Ada Maimon protested that “There is prosperity in Palestine, but there is unemployment among women workers which nobody pays any attention to.”
+Again in 1935, in the midst of growth and prosperity, the women workers’ magazine reported widespread unemployment, poverty, and despair among women.
+At the fourth convention of the Histadrut, in 1934, Ada Maimon (Fishman) protested that “There is prosperity in Palestine, but there is unemployment among women workers which nobody pays any attention to.”
 She was echoed by the new secretary of the Mo’ezet ha-Po’alot, Beba Idelson, protesting that “There is an abundance of work in Palestine.
 (However), the woman worker does not get work even in jobs which are appropriate for her, like fruit picking.”

 National organizations tended to blame women for the high rates of unemployment.
 As early as 1926 a memorandum of the Labor Department of the Jewish Agency stated that unemployment among female workers was determined less by short-term changes in the economy than by their lack of appropriate skills and professions.